fluent/fluent-bit-docs/pipeline/inputs/dummy.md

 The plugin supports the following configuration parameters:

-## Getting Started

-You can run the plugin from the command line or through the configuration file:

 | Key | Description |
 | :--- | :--- |
 | Dummy | Dummy JSON record.
 Default: `{"message":"dummy"}` |